Pursuing a career in cybersecurity can present a rewarding challenge with the right mindset.

 The EC-Council, provider of the popular Certified Ethical Hacker certification, defines ethical hacking as “the process of detecting vulnerabilities in an application, system, or organization’s infrastructure that an attacker can use to exploit an individual or organization.”

-In other works, ethical hacking is a legal, authorized to break into a computer system, network, application, or database.
+In other words, ethical hacking is a legal authorization to break into a computer system, network, application, or database.

 Several free websites allow you to develop your cybersecurity skill set through legal, gamified experiences.
 Try these to get started:

-Read more: How to Become a Penetration Tester: Career Guide
+Read more: How to Become a Penetration Tester

-Many cybersecurity courses include virtual labs where you can practice applying your skills using real security tools in simulated environments.
-It’s convenient to have these labs ready to go as part of a structured course, but you can get as much practice as you want by setting up your own virtual lab.
+Many cybersecurity courses include virtual labs to practice applying your skills using real security tools in simulated environments.
+Having these labs ready to go as part of a structured course is convenient, but you can get as much practice as you want by setting up your own virtual lab.
 A basic lab environment will typically include three elements:

 A cloud environment to host virtual machines